jmdibble/pong-pygame/README.md

 # pong-pygame
-Small endeavour into Pygame trying to recreate Pong.
+Small endeavour into Pygame trying to recreate Pong